Many or all companies we feature compensate us. Compensation and editorial

 How long do your heirs have to repay a reverse mortgage?

 Your heirs often have up to six months to repay a reverse mortgage after your passing or the property is no longer your primary residence.
-However, your heirs will need to pay close attention to the lender’s required time frames and ask for an extension if necessary.
+However, they’ll need to pay close attention to the lender’s required time frames and ask for an extension if necessary.

-Once the borrower passes away or moves out of the home, the reverse mortgage becomes due.
+The reverse mortgage becomes due once the borrower passes away or moves out of the home.
 The lender notifies the heirs of the outstanding balance and provides options for repayment.

 You can expect the lender notification to require full repayment in 30 days.
 However, you can often extend it to six months.
 The goal is to give your heirs time to work out payment arrangements, such as selling the home, refinancing the loan, paying it off with cash, or giving the home to the lender.